 There has been some progress to address issues identified in the 2020/21 review with the following items remaining outstanding:

-- Introduction of a Fraud Policy:

 - Agreement of an SLA for the provision of clerking services by Falkirk Council, and

 - Update Contract Standing Orders.

+- Records Management Plan to be reviewed.